nhat-tien/blog/content/about/_index.md

 ## FAQs
 ### Who are you?
-An undergradute student at an ordinary university, who is pursuing an bachelor's degree in Information Technology.
+I'm Le Dang Nhat Tien, an undergradute student at an ordinary university, who is pursuing an bachelor's degree in Information Technology.

-Here's a list of facts about me (*will be more in the future*):
+Here's a list of facts about me:
 - Just a freaky guy from Vietnam
 - A shy person trying to be more social
-- Love programming and music --- listening, playing, and writing
+- Love programming (**I use Neovim btw**) and music --- listening, playing, and writing
+- Dream of being a legendary programmer (but I'm still noob).

 ### Why does this blog exist?
 This blog is a place where I can share my thoughts and learn English by writing.